 can you freeze apple crumble?

-Yes.
+You certainly can.
 You can either freeze the whole crumble (providing the dish you baked it in is suitable for the freezer) or separate into portions.
 Store portions of the crumble in suitable freezer friendly tubs.
-Use within three months of freezing.
+Use within four months of freezing.